murkyl/vault-plugin-secrets-onefs/README.md

-# OneFS S3 secrets plugin for Hashicorp Vault
+# OneFS secrets plugin for Hashicorp Vault
-Manage dynamic access key ID and secret for accessing OneFS S3 buckets.
+This plug in will manage S3 dynamic access key ID and secret for accessing OneFS S3 buckets.

 ## How it works
 This plugin has 2 modes of operation for generating credentials.